hshakula/doxybook2/README.md

 doxybook2 --generate-config /some/path/to/config.json
 ```

 This will generate config file with **all** available properties with their **default** values.
 Note that the folder in which you want the `config.json` to be generated must exist.
 If the file `config.json` already exists, it will be overwritten.
-You can remove any properties in the config json and leave only the ones you need to override.
+You can remove any properties in the config JSON and leave only the ones you need to override.
 See the section "Config values" below to see the default values.

 ### Config usage